-For 6 events actually held: the total less 1 For 7 to 9 events actually held: the total less 2 For 10 to 12 events actually held: the total less 3
+For 6 events actually held:

+For 7 to 9 events actually held:

+For 10 to 12 events actually held:

-For more than 12 events actually held: the total less 4
+For more than 12 events actually held:

 An event is deemed to have been held if results are issued.

 Events not participated in or completed will be counted as events the competitor is entitled to drop for the purpose of scoring towards a championship event or series.
 Events and/or heats and/or races which are cancelled, will automatically count as dropped scores for championship purposes.